 The average density of No. 97 gasoline is 0.737kg/L;

-The density of general vehicle oil is 0.725kg/L, and one ton of finished gasoline is equal to 1378 liters.
+The density of the product oil for general tank trucks are 0.725kg / L, and one ton of product gasoline is about 1378 liters.

 1 ton = 8.67 barrels